-Christian Appalachian Project (CAP) AmeriCorps members commit to direct Service, intentional Community, and Spirituality/reflection in Appalachian Kentucky.
-In-Home Respite Caseworkers provide respite services in the family’s home/community to children/adults/elderly who are developmentally, physically, and/or mentally challenged.
+Christian Appalachian Project (CAP) AmeriCorps In-Home Respite Caseworkers provide respite services in the family’s home/community to children/adults/elderly who are developmentally, physically, and/or mentally challenged.
 Will be responsible for providing daily care to participants according to specific training and participants’ individualized care needs, including bathing, feeding, nurturing, and implementing activities that encourage recreation, socialization, and independence.

-All food and housing is provided for members who choose to live in community.
-The stipend is $125 bi-weekly for members who live in community and $597 bi-weekly for members who live independently.
+All food and housing is provided for members who choose to live in a CAP volunteer community house.
+The living allowance is $125 bi-weekly for members who live in community and $550 bi-weekly for members who choose to live on their own.

 GED/High School Diploma

 Driver's license and good driving record.